mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 * `server` using which the location of the server is specified as `host[:port]`.
   If no port is provided, the default Redis port of `6379` is used.

+`storage_redis` has the following optional arguments:
+* `username` using which the username to be used when authenticating against Redis is specified.
+* `password` using which the password to be used when authenticating against Redis is specified.

+Note that if the authentication is specified using `requirepass`, then only the _password_ should be provided.
+If the Redis server version is 6 or higher and the _Redis ACL system_ is used, then both _username_ and _password_ should be provided.

+Note that as the arguments are separated by `,`, neither username, nor password can contain `,`.

 Example:
 ```
 storage_options="server=192.168.1.31:6379"